 The Employment Appeals Tribunal has power to impose a maximum penalty of £75,000 on employers who do not comply with the regulations.
 The CAC (Central Arbitration Committee) has monitoring and enforcement powers.

 As a general rule, when a valid employee request is made, the employer comes under an obligation to negotiate an 'Informing and consulting agreement' (or I&C agreement) with representatives of the employees.
 Of course larger organisations may already have in place and I&C agreement because to them, this duty is not new.

-If at least 10 per cent of your employees formally request an Information and Consultation (I&C) agreement you will need to begin negotiating one within three months.
+If at least two percent of your employees formally request an Information and Consultation (I&C) agreement you will need to begin negotiating one within three months.
 Negotiations can last up to six months and the agreement must: